In his brief guide, we will discuss the personality type INFJ and Depression.

 There is some evidence to suggest that many INFJs suffer from depression or depression-like symptoms in their lifetime, specifically around the time they reach adulthood, presumably because their cognitive functions are quite mature by then and depression becomes a likelihood as their dominant function and introverted feelings take form.

-The extroverted feeling function may make this individual extremely conscious about the problems of others, and they may struggle with putting the miseries of others out of their minds, and they may constantly worry about the death of a person in another country or a riot somewhere else, and they may feel these things intensely like they were their own problems rather than them just being empathetic.
+The extroverted feeling function may make this individual extremely conscious about the problems of others, and they may struggle with putting the miseries of others out of their minds, and they may constantly worry about the loss of a person in another country or a riot somewhere else, and they may feel these things intensely like they were their own problems rather than them just being empathetic.

 It has also been found that many INFJs may be depressed or even suffering from other problems like anxiety and so one because they are more likely to be Highly Sensitive Persons as well, which is a recent concept that has come up and refers to people who have more acute senses and tend to have more intense emotional responses in general.